Migrate: lodash

 debounce

-can be implemented using the funnel
+can be implemented using thefunnel

-implementation is provided below, and a more expanded version with inline
+utility.
+A reference implementation is provided below, and a more expanded version with inline documentation and tests is available in the test filefunnel.lodash-debounce.test.ts

-capability to store the callback’s return value is available below, and in funnel.lodash-debounce-with-cached-value.test.ts
+A more complete reference implementation that also maintains Lodash’s capability to store the callback’s return value is available below, and in

 These implementations can be copied as-is into your project, but might contain redundant parts which are not relevant for your specific use cases.
 By inlining only the parts you need you can take advantage of capabilities not available in Lodash.